SpiNNakerManchester/spalloc/docs/source/index.rst

 Spalloc provides a pair of Python libraries which enable basic high- and low-level interaction with a spalloc server.
-The high-level :py:class:`~spalloc.Job` interface makes the task of creating jobs (and keeping them alive) straight-forward but only facilitates basic job management functions such as resetting boards and getting their IP addresses.
-The low-level :py:class:`~spalloc.ProtocolClient` provides an RPC-like interface to the spalloc server enabling any spalloc server command to be sent.
+The high-level :py:class:`~spalloc_client.Job` interface makes the task of creating jobs (and keeping them alive) straight-forward but only facilitates basic job management functions such as resetting boards and getting their IP addresses.
+The low-level :py:class:`~spalloc_client.ProtocolClient` provides an RPC-like interface to the spalloc server enabling any spalloc server command to be sent.

 .. note::